startupjs/startupjs/packages/app/README.md

       // A function that is called once each time the application is started }}
     goToHandler={(url, options, goTo) => {
       // Callback that will be processed every time before going to url.
-You must pass the third argument `goTo` }}
+You must pass the third argument `goTo`.
+You need to be sure to call goTo in your goTo handler with the final url.
+    }}
     errorPages={
       404: '<h1>404 NOT FOUND</h1>',